Castor oil is widely used for a variety of health and beauty purposes and here’s a breakdown of the best castor oil uses.

 Treating Stretch Marks with Castor Oil

-Castor oil can help soften the appearance of stretch marks caused by pregnancy, weight loss and ageing.
+Castor oil can help soften the appearance of stretch marks caused by pregnancy, weight loss, and aging.

 You should see a significant reduction in the appearance of the stretch marks after a few months of treatment.